Unemployment benefits: Type I unemployment benefits

 All workers with a regular employment contract (abhängig Beschäftigte), except freelancers and certain civil servants (Beamte), contribute to the system.

 It is financed by contributions from employees and employers.

 This is in stark contrast to FUTA in the US and other systems, where only employers make contributions.

-Participation (and thus contributions) are generally mandatory for both employee and employer.
+Participation (and thus contributions) are generally mandatory for both employees and employers.

 Employees pay 1.5% of their gross salary below the social security threshold and employers pay 1.5% contribution on top of the salary paid to the employee.

 The contribution level was reduced from 3.25% for employees and employers as part of labour market reforms known as Hartz.

 Contributions are paid only on earnings up to the social security ceiling (2012: 5,600 EUR).

 Furthermore, the system is supported by funds from the federal budget.

 Claimants get 60% of their previous net salary (capped at the social security ceiling), or 67% for claimants with children (as long as beneficiary of child benefit).

-The maximum benefit is therefore 2964 euros (in 2012).
+The maximum benefit is therefore €2964 (in 2012).

-If the benefits fall below the poverty line, it is possible to supplement unemployment benefits I with unemployment benefits II if its conditions are met as well.
+If the benefits fall below the poverty line it is possible to supplement type I unemployment benefits with type II benefits if its conditions are met as well.

-Unemployment benefits I is only granted for a limited period of time, the minimum being 6 months, and the maximum 24 months in the case of old and long-term insured people.
+Type I unemployment benefits are only granted for a limited period of time, the minimum being 6 months, with a maximum of 24 months in the case of old and long-term insured people.

 This takes account for the difficulty older people face when re-entering the job market in Germany.

-Unlike unemployment benefits II, there is no means test.
+In contrast to type II unemployment benefits, there is no means test.

-However, it is necessary to remain unemployed while seeking for employment.
+However, it is necessary to remain unemployed while seeking employment.

 In this context unemployment is defined as working less than 15 hours a week.